ilhamachmada/iot-using-webgl/README.md

 # iot-using-webgl
-Smart Agriculture using Internet of Things and WebXR
+Smart Agriculture using Internet of Things and WebGL